dwolfe01/CookieCRUD/README.md

 ==========

 Usage:
-mvn -Djetty.port=9090 jetty:run will start the jetty servlet container on port 9090 and you can access this by http://localhost:9090
+Start the jetty servlet container on port 9090 and you can access this by http://localhost:9090 mvn -Djetty.port=9090 jetty:run
+Add these parameters to MAVEN_OPTS to debug
+-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=4000,server=y,suspend=y
 ==========